-Although energy conservation is the primary strategy for reducing total emissions, technological limitations and the need to balance environmental concerns with the goals of clients limit its effectiveness as a single tactic.
-To make an immediate positive step towards emissions reductions, the DLCC has complemented conservation efforts with an ongoing carbon offset strategy.
+Although energy conservation is the primary strategy for reducing emissions, technological total limitations and the need to balance environmental concerns with the clients limit goals of its effectiveness as a single tactic.
+To make an immediate positive step towards emissions reductions, the DLCC complemented has efforts conservation with an ongoing carbon offset strategy.